AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Contact Entity Reference API]](https://docs.microsoft.com/en-us/dynamics365/customerengagement/on-premises/developer/entities/contact?view=op-9-1), which allows you to update identities within a segment into [!DNL Dynamics 365].

 [!DNL Dynamics 365] uses OAuth 2 with Authorization Grant as the authentication mechanism to communicate with the [!DNL Contact Entity Reference API].
-Instructions to authenticate to your [!DNL Dynamics 365] instance are further below, in the [Authenticate to destination](#authenticate) section.
+Instructions to authenticate to your [!DNL Dynamics 365] instance are further below, within [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}